 Pickled Mustard Greens Fried Rice (Takana Chahan)

-- 2 servings cooked Japanese short-grain rice (cooled; day-old rice, preferably; if you haven't prepped the rice yet, cook 1½ rice cooker cups of short-grain rice and follow my instructions below on how to cool it)
+- 2 servings cooked Japanese short-grain rice (2⅝ cups, 495 g; cooled; day-old rice, preferably; if you haven‘t prepped the rice yet, cook 1⅛ cups or 1½ rice cooker cups (8 oz, 270 ml) short-grain rice and cool it following my instructions below)

 - 1 Tokyo negi (naga negi; long green onion) (use only white bottom part; use the white bottom part of 3–4 scallions)